 In fact, the field of counseling largely works on the premise of allowing people to voice their pain.
 So, find a way to express your pain.
-Crying, talking and writing are all therapeutic.
+Crying, talking, praying and writing are all therapeutic.

 None of us know what tomorrow holds.
 Consequently, there’s no way to completely insulate yourself from what may happen or from something someone else may do.